parmsam/learning-resources/README.md

-# Sam's List of Useful Resources for Learning
+# Sam's List of Learning Resources

 <!--ts-->
 ## Table of Contents